JimmyJsJ/raspberrypipicocmds/README.md

-Download the py files and then put them in to thonny
+Download the py files or copy and then put them in to thonny